grpc/grpc.github.io/docs/index.md

 }
 </pre>

-<p>In this case, we create a blocking stub.
-This means that the RPC call waits
-for the server to respond, and will either return a response or raise an exception. gRPC Java has other kinds of stubs that make non-blocking calls to the server, where the response is returned asynchronously.
+In this case, we create a blocking stub.
+This means that the RPC call waits for the server to respond, and will either return a response or raise an exception. gRPC Java has other kinds of stubs that make non-blocking calls to the server, where the response is returned asynchronously.